-Post-Baccalaureate Science Courses at UNE Online – An Overview
+Science Prerequisite Courses at UNE Online – An Overview

-The Science Prerequisites for the Health Professions (SPHP) at UNE Online is a suite of a-la-carte, post-baccalaureate courses offered 100% online.
+The Science Prerequisites for the Health Professions (SPHP) at UNE Online are a suite of a-la-carte courses offered 100% online.

-The SPHP suite of courses is designed to offer a convenient way for students to take the prerequisite courses that they need to fulfill their goals.
+Our science prerequisites offer a convenient way for students to take the courses they need to fulfill their goals.
 Many of our students are working toward acceptance into a graduate program in the health sciences or a program that encompasses these sciences.

-Complete course offerings and contact information can be found on our website: https://online.une.edu/science-prerequisites/
+Complete course offerings and contact information can be found on our website.

-For a more casual look into the SPHP program, we sat down with Program Director Barbara Fortier to talk about the program and what she feels are the strengths of the course offerings.
+For a more casual look into our SPHP courses, we sat down with Program Director Barbara Fortier to talk about what she feels are the strengths of the course offerings.

-Can you talk a bit about the SPHP program at UNE Online?
+Can you talk a bit about the SPHP courses at UNE Online?

-The SPHP program at the University of New England is a non-matriculated program, so students don’t have to apply.
+The SPHP courses at the University of New England are non-matriculated, so students don’t have to apply.
 Students simply register and begin the course as early as the next start date.